discord-csharp/meta/rules.md

+Welcome to the .NET C# Guild.
+We are a programming server aimed at discussing everything related to C# and .NET.
+Our rules build upon the Discord and .NET Community Guidelines (https://discordapp.com/guidelines and https://dotnetfoundation.org/code-of-conduct).

+**Rules**
 **0)** Staff advisement is to be followed at all times - please listen first and follow up in a DM or using @StaffModMail#9002 if you want clarification.

 **1)** Be civil and professional.
 Personal attacks, harassment, and hate speech will not be tolerated.